Error Code 13

 What Does Code 13 Mean?

-Code 13 on the Carrier 59SC5A is a Limit Circuit Lockout.
-A limit switch or flame rollout switch has been open (triggered) for longer than 3 minutes, and the control board has locked out the furnace as a safety measure.
-The system will automatically attempt to reset after three hours.
+Status code 13 on the Carrier 59SC5A is a limit circuit lockout.
+The HK42FZ036 board enters it when a limit or flame rollout switch has been open for longer than 3 minutes, shutting the furnace down as a hard safety stop to protect the heat exchanger.
+The control will auto-reset after three hours.

 Common Causes